The Conjuring 2 (2016)

 Going a long way to ground the horror, the note-perfect performances bring forth so much conviction that it’s easy to believe the paranormal goings-on.
 Vera Farmiga and Patrick Wilson show no signs of retiring from their lived-in roles as Lorraine and Ed Warren, which they slide back into with ease and history.
 They have such a calmness and warm accessibility—and they’re both just accomplished actors in their own right—as this devout Catholic couple, and that they take on the Enfield case to help Peggy and her children is made credible.
 The part of single parent Peggy is rendered more than reactionary by a multilayered Frances O’Connor, whose character can barely make ends meet and then has to contend with protecting her family from something more insidious than affording their flat.
 One name, though, will be learned by the end of the film and it’s Madison Wolfe.
 The 13-year-old actress is an excellent standout as daughter Janet, not only perfecting a British accent with aplomb but essaying the loneliness of a child whose father has up and left her family.
 Were that not enough, Wolfe commits to the demands of being preyed upon and used as a poltergeist’s conduit.

 Deliciously scary and classily mounted, “The Conjuring 2” is a spine-tingler through and through but also a necessary sequel that has the guts to up the ante in terms of its horror and human elements.
-As vital as any of the effectively orchestrated spooks, Ed Warren picking up a guitar and singing Elvis Presley’s “Fools Rush In” to the Hodgson family, as well as Lorraine, is the sort of special, intimate moment that sets apart auspiciously made filmmaking from more by-the-numbers work.
+As vital as any of the effectively orchestrated spooks, Ed Warren picking up a guitar and singing Elvis Presley’s “Can't Help Falling in Love” to the Hodgson family, as well as Lorraine, is the sort of special, intimate moment that sets apart auspiciously made filmmaking from more by-the-numbers work.
 James Wan is even wise to end his film on a tender, lovely note rather than a shameless “it’s-not-over-yet” jump scare.
 Besides depicting another one of Ed and Lorraine’s paranormal cases, none of that would mean much if it weren’t also a love story for the Warrens.
 Like its predecessor, "The Conjuring 2" looks like the kind of horror film from a bygone era, cinematographer Don Burgess making stunning use of overhead and long tracking shots with an uncommon fluidity and finesse without losing a drip of atmosphere.
 There’s also a subtle and cleverly unnerving touch with out-of-focus lensing when Janet must prove she’s not faking the “possession” by holding water in her mouth while her possessor speaks.
 The CGI in the intense climax is apparent and too overblown compared to everything preceding it, but within the full scope of the film, that is a minor nitpick when the wrap-up is so satisfying and well-earned.
 If Wan’s modus operandi was to tickle us with fear and make us care about the outcome, then he scores a bull's-eye.
 Be prepared to be kept up at night.

 Grade: B +